Oskrrt/mandatory_assignment_2/README.md

 ## Usage

-Once installed, you can play the games by running the following command in your terminal:
+Once installed, you can run the automation by running the following command in your terminal:

 ```bash
 morning_greetings